Andrew Morgan, Partner, Personal Injury

 Andrew also regularly contributes to two chapters (“Defendants” and “Insurers”) in the APIL/Jordans Looseleaf “Personal Injury Law Practice and Precedents”, and has spoken many times at conferences and seminars organised by the Association Personal Injury Lawyers (APIL), C5, Jordans and others.
 He is a regular speaker at the Butterworths International Asbestos Litigation Conferences.
 He speaks and writes regularly on asbestos and insurance issues.

 Andrew is a Fellow of the Association of Personal Injury Lawyers (APIL) where he has been the Coordinator (and previously the Secretary) of the Occupational Health SIG.
-He is also a member of the Professional Negligence Lawyers Association (PNLA).

 Contact Andrew Morgan